Studying online (if an online offering is shown below)

 Description

 This unit examines the interaction of the legal system with issues relating to health care, medical research and medical technology.
-It explores the impact of social, economic, ethical and political influences on the law, and in particular how the law incorporates and responds to these influences.
-The unit is concerned with how society regulates sensitive and controversial issues associated health care and medical science, and examines how the law interacts with other regulatory methods in relation to these issues.
-It examines the legal understanding of human bodies, rights and duties associated with health care treatment, and decision-making associated with reproduction and dying.
+It is concerned with how society regulates sensitive and complex issues associated with health care and medical science.
+Students consider issues like the refusal of life-saving medical treatment; access to abortion; regulation of cosmetic treatments; availability of voluntary assisted dying; and withdrawal of life-sustaining treatment.
+The unit explores the impact of social, economic, ethical and political influences on the law, and in particular how the law incorporates and responds to these influences.
+It examines the legal understanding of human bodies, rights and duties associated with health care treatment, and decision-making associated with birth, life and death.

 Credit